Jutho/TensorKit.jl/docs/src/man/sectors.md

 In the representation and manipulation of symmetric tensors, it will be important to couple or fuse different sectors together into a single block sector.
-The section on [fusion trees](@ref) describes the details of this process, which consists of pairwise fusing two sectors into a single coupled sector, which is then fused with the next uncoupled sector.
+The section on [Fusion trees](@ref) describes the details of this process, which consists of pairwise fusing two sectors into a single coupled sector, which is then fused with the next uncoupled sector.
 For this, we assume the existence of a basis of unitary tensor maps ``X_{a,b}^{c,μ} : R_c → R_a ⊗ R_b`` such that